About outofnowhere

 PARKINSONOLOGY PUBLICATIONS BY DR. WATTS

-Thijs Z, Zhang Y, Van Lierde K, Vanryckeghem M, Watts CR (in press).
+Thijs Z, Zhang Y, Van Lierde K, Vanryckeghem M, Watts CR (2023).
 Self-perceived affective, behavioral, and cognitive reactions associated with voice use in people with Parkinson’s disease: A pilot study.
 Logopedics Phoniatrics Vocology. https://pubmed.ncbi.nlm.nih.gov/35695084/

 Dumican M, Watts CR, Drulia T, Zhang Y. (2023).
 Dysphagia presentation, airway invasion, and gender differences in a clinically based sample of people with Parkinson’s disease.
 Dysphagia, 38(1):353-366. https://pubmed.ncbi.nlm.nih.gov/35809095/